beratozdin/CleanBlog/README.md

 # Clean Blog Project

-## This is patika.dev nodejs clean blog project.
+## This is patika.dev nodejs clean blog project.:mag_right::mag_right:

  Backend of project is coded Nodejs.
 For front-end, free html template and ejs are used for project.
  The project is deployed to heroku.